This post is in partnership with Rhodes Bak N Serv, the recipe and all opinions are our own.

 Stick your nose to the computer and imagine hot bread, spicy mustard, creamy cheese, and salty ham.
 Can you smell it?
 It’s amazing, right!

 I know!
 So good!
-The best part is that these are crazy simple to make, easy to make ahead and then bake later, great as leftovers (I recommend reheating in aluminum foil and in the oven) and fantastic to customize.
+The best part is that these are really simple to make, easy to make ahead and then bake later, great as leftovers (I recommend reheating in aluminum foil and in the oven), and fantastic to customize.
 Better than your ho-hum ham sandwich, for sure!

 Some ideas for customizing these ham and cheese sliders:

 - Add sliced onion or peppers.